 There’s a big difference between guys talking about surgery/s, benefits of, option’s, etc, and guys that jump into threads basically recommending surgery’s to others with no other significant input.

 Good luck with your reversal @myballshurt.
 Sounds like you’ve ruled out other possibilities for your issues with CT scans, ultrasound, etc. Not sure if you have a dedicated thread of your own, but it seems you do.
 Either way, get a dedicated thread going to post some updates in.
 I will surely be reading your updates as well.

 Good luck mate, just be mentally ready for a recovery as it can be tough.
 Lots of rest in the first week, ice and anti imflammatory medicine is best

 Figured I’d level the playing field a bit @GoingNuts

-In regard to your quote above, and in regard to my personal experience’s that you are already aware of, I could point out threads where several of the regularly mentioned pvps reversal surgeons on this site have their failures, successes, and then some.
-You may take my personal experience into consideration, but please don’t use my personal experience’s to make any final decisions with.
-My experience’s were nearly a decade ago, and some things have certainly changed since then.
+In regard to your quote above, and in regard to my personal experience’s that you are already aware of, I could point out threads where several of the regularly mentioned pvps reversal surgeons on this site have their failures, successes, and then some (pro’s, con’s, etc, etc).

 I really don’t think there’s a one size fits all answer regarding whom anyone should have a reversal with.
 Theres so many things to consider, and we all consider differently.
 From reversal specialists, to well rounded groin surgeons, etc. From fertility, to clean ups, to both, and then some.
 People must make these educated choices for themselves.